zydou/arti/doc/dev/notes/relay-conflux.md

     always be `None` in the client reactor
   * clients and relays support different incoming messages, so we might need to delegate their handling to an abstract `MsgHandler`
+  * `FWD` and `BWD` will need to support handling `CtrlMsg`s.
+    And since `CtrlMsg`s are going to be implementation-dependent, the `CtrlMsg` type will be eventually become one of the generic params on the reactors
+  * `TunnelMutableState`, which is shared with `ClientCirc`, will need to be removed/redesigned